caltechlibrary/dataset/docs/dataset/import-gsheet.md

 ## Example

 In this example we're using the example Google Sheet from the Golang Google Sheets API v4 Quickstart.
-You'll firts need to have created a *client_secret.json* file as described in the Step 1 of the [Google Cloud SDK docs](https://developers.google.com/sheets/api/quickstart/go) and placed in it *etc/client_secret.json*.
+You'll first need to have created a *client_secret.json* file as described in the Step 1 of the [Google Cloud SDK docs](https://developers.google.com/sheets/api/quickstart/go) and placed it in *etc/client_secret.json*.

 ```shell
     export GOOGLE_CLIENT_SECRET_JSON="etc/client_secret.json"